voltsemu/volts/README.md

 # Building

 ## Windows
-This has to be done in an `x64 developer command prompt` It will not work in any other command prompt.
+This has to be done in an `x64 Native Tools Command Promp for VS 20xx` It will not work in any other command prompt.
 This is a fault with meson rather than the volts codebase.
 ```sh